-Fighters are considered to be agreeing with the results on a result slip or score sheet when they submit it to officials.
-In addition, fighters are considered to be agreeing with the result they reported or acknowledged when they use the Bushiroad Fighters Navigator App "Bushi Navi" to submit it to the tournament organizers.
-Improper results interfere with a smooth and fair tournament, and is penalized.
+Fighters are considered to be agreeing with the results on a result slip or score sheet when they present it to officials.
+Generally, it cannot be fixed after it is presented.
+Improper result interfere with a smooth and fair tournament, and is penalized.